guptaloop/ufo-game/README.md

 4. In Terminal, run command ```ruby game.rb``` to start the game
 5. Follow the instructions in Terminal to play the game
 6. Enjoy!

-* official submission by Abhi Gupta - February 1, 2020
+* Abhi Gupta - February 1st, 2020